 - Lines for the Rijksmuseum can be long, especially in the summer months.
 To avoid some of the queue, buy your ticket online or get an iAmsterdam pass or Museumcard for locals

 - Before you go, download the Rijksmuseum app (available for Apple and Android) for self-guided tours

 - Combine a visit to the museum with a canal cruise for an immersion in art-history

 When you visit the Rijksmuseum, don’t miss the surrounding gardens.
-You can view the building’s exterior details, as well as sculptures in the garden by artists like Calder and Moore for free.
-I especially love the old greenhouse and the sandstone carvings that used to decorate the entrance to the city at what is now Nieuwmarkt.
+You can view the building’s exterior details, as well as changing sculpture displays in the garden by artists like Calder and Moore for FREE. 🙂 I especially love the old greenhouse and the sandstone carvings that used to decorate the entrance to the city at what is now Nieuwmarkt.
 In the spring the gardens are colorful with blooming flowers.
 It’s a wonderful place to relax and there is a small cafe where you can get a drink next to the fountains.

 Eat & Drink near Rijksmuseum

 Feeling hungry or thirsty when visiting the Rijksmuseum?
 Visit the cafe in the museum, espresso bars in the gardens or the upscale Rijks restaurant which also has a terrace in the garden.
 For more tips be sure to check out our guide to places to eat and drink near Museumplein.